Large Star/Rose Extra Dimension with Small Leaves/Petals: 5D Klein-Gordon Field on a Star/Rose Graph

-and the junction condition depends on the (dis)continuity of $\Phi$: \begin{itemize} \item If $\Phi$ is allowed to be discontinuous across the junction, we get Neumann junction conditions:
+The natural junction condition on the $J/V$-brane depends on the continuity hypothesis of the 5D field across this brane.
+Remember that $\Phi$ can be continuous or discontinuous across the $J/V$-brane.
+This feature depends on the microscopic structure of the $J/V$-brane in the UV-completion, and is a model building hypothesis in a bottom-up approach.
+The $\delta \Phi$'s inherite the (dis)continuity properties from $\Phi$ across the $J/V$-brane, and we extract the junction condition for arbitrary $\delta \Phi$'s: \begin{itemize} \item If $\Phi$ is allowed to be discontinuous across the junction, we get Neumann junction conditions:

-We say that the $J/V$-brane is \textit{airtight} to the field $\Phi$, which means that the spectrum is equivalent to the one obtained by disconnecting the $N$ bonds at the vertex $J/V$ into $N$ disjoined intervals.
+We say that the $J/V$-brane is \textit{airtight} to the field $\Phi$, which means that the spectrum is equivalent to the one obtained by disconnecting the $N$ bonds at the vertex $J/V$ into $N$ disjointed intervals.
+There is a basis where a KK-mode has its wave function which is normalizable in only one leaf/petal and is vanishing in the others.
 A brane which is airtight to the field behaves like a boundary for this field. \item If we impose to $\Phi$ to be continuous across the junction, we get a Neumann-Kirchhoff junction condition: